PreciseHammock/fscg/README.md

 # Purpose

-This small utility aims to simplify ffmpeg command generation to help with format shifting/archival Blu-rays and DVDs.
+This small utility aims to simplify ffmpeg command creation to aid format shifting/archival of Blu-rays and DVDs.

 # Spreadsheet?!